 We offer well-established research programs in materials science, nanotechnology, sensors, photovoltaics and satellite image processing.
 Our alumni are successful practitioners of these disciplines worldwide.

-Nineteen teaching faculty are dedicated to excellence in undergraduate and graduate education and advising.
+Seventeen teaching faculty are dedicated to excellence in undergraduate and graduate education and advising.
 Our faculty regularly integrate their research work into the classroom.
 This provides students with an up-to-date perspective on the changing technical challenges that graduates face in industry.
 Please visit Our People for a list of faculty and support staff.

 Laboratories and Facilities